yowainwright/common-utilities/README.md

 ### [Head](/packages/head) 👤

-**Head** common function for return the value of the first item in an Array.
+**Head** is a common function for return the value of the first item in an Array.

 #### Function